 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Mathematics: Using mathematics to solve problems.

-In the United States, there were 375,700 jobs for Securities and Commodities Trader in 2016.
+In 2016, there was an estimated number of 375,700 jobs in the United States for Securities and Commodities Trader.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities and Commodities Trader by 2026.
 There will be an estimated 38,000 positions for Securities & Commodities Trader per year.